 Appendix 1

-The ‘dying and rising god’ in post-Ugaritic Levant
+The ‘dying and rising god’ in the post-Ugaritic Levant

-With the destruction of Ugarit and Hatti towards the end of the second millennium, and with the transition to a linear alphabetic script written on perishable materials our knowledge of Syro-Levantine cultures, literatures, and rituals is dramatically diminished.
-This is true, of course, also regarding the evidence for the mythologem of the dying and rising god.
-Moreover, biblical literature – which is often used to represent the Levantine literature of the first millennium due to the loss of almost all other corpora – mostly rejected, like the Mesopotamian culture, the mythologem of dying and rising gods.
-Despite these difficulties, there is evidence to suggest that this mythologem continued to be prevalent in theWest-Semitic cultures, not only as a literary theme but as a ritual one as well.
+The destruction of Ugarit and Hatti towards the end of the second millennium BCE, and the [simultaneous? subsequent?] transition [from a ?? form of writing] to a linear alphabetic script written on perishable materials have led to a dramatic break [or loss] in our knowledge of Syro-Levantine cultures, literatures, and rituals.
+The same holds true regarding the evidence for the mythologem of the dying and rising god.
+Moreover, biblical literature – which is often used to represent the Levantine literature of the first millennium BCE due to the loss of almost all other corpora – has largely rejected, like the Mesopotamian culture, the mythologem of dying and rising gods.
+Despite these difficulties, there is evidence to suggest that this mythologem continued to be prevalent in the West Semitic cultures, not only as a literary theme but as a ritual one as well.

-Since has been discussed recently at length by T.N.D.
-Mettinger and in any case it goes beyond the scope of this book - which deals with writings from the second millennium BCE - I will suffice with only a few examples testifying the continuity of this mythologem in the Levantine cultures.
-The first two examples mentioned below are related to the ritual aspect of the mythologem, and their primary importance is that they preserve its memory in the local languages: Phoenician and Hebrew.
-Although these occurrences preserve only the ritual practice - or sometimes even only a trace of the ritual practice - without an accompanying theological explanation; yet even this is of great importance, given the absence of epigraphic literary texts in the first millennium BCE on the one hand and the opposition to the “dying and rising god” mythologem in Israeli culture on the other.
-The last two examples cite some of the literary traditions regarding the death and resurrection of the god, which were transcribed by the pagans in ancient times, when local literary traditions finally began to be preserved again (thanks to the interest of Christian writers and clergy).
-These traditions add to the impressions from approximately the same period of the Church Fathers, whose writings were discussed at the beginning of chapter one.
+Since T.N.D.
+Mettinger has fully discussed this issue, whose scope extends beyond our focus ,on the writings from the second millennium BCE , I will provide only a few examples attesting to the continuity of this mythologem in the Levantine cultures.
+The first two examples mentioned below are important primarily because they preserve the memory of the ritual aspect of the mythologem in the local languages of Phoenician and Hebrew.
+Although they may sometimes indicate only a trace of the practice ) without accompanying theological explanation, they are nevertheless significant for two reasons: The absence of epigraphic literary texts in the first millennium BCE on the one hand and the opposition to the “dying and rising god” mythologem in Israeli culture on the other.
+The two final examples in this appendix cite some of the literary traditions regarding the death and resurrection of the god, which were transcribed by the pagans in ancient times, when local literary traditions finally began to be preserved again thanks to the interest of Christian writers and clergy.
+These traditions add to the impressions from approximately the same period of the Church Fathers, whose writings were discussed at the beginning of Chapter One.

-A first instance for the ritualic expression of this mythologem in later periods is the cultic functionary referred to as the mqmˀlm who served in Phoenician and Punic temples, and is testifiedin inscriptions from the 4th century BCE and forward.
-The literal meaning of מקם אלם is “the Raiser (Phoenician q-w-m in the H conjugation) of the Deity.”
-In light of the Greek translation of this position – ἐγερσε[ίτης] – preserved in inscriptions from Philadelphia/Amman and Ramleh, the meaning “the Awakener of the Deity” might be even more appropriate.
-In several occurrences, the ‘Awakened’ god is called mtrḥˁštrny, namely ‘the Husband of Astronoe’, an appellation that befits the Late Antiquity traditions about of Astronoe who revived her lover (see, e.g., Damascius, cited below).
-While two inscriptions, one Phoenician the other Greek, refer further to the functionary as “the Awakener (mqm/ἐγερσε[ίτης]) of Ml(qr)t/Herakles,” this role does not necessarily relate to Melqart in other occurrences.
+The first instance of the ritualistic expression of this mythologem in [these?] later periods is the cultic functionary referred to as the mqmˀlm who served in Phoenician and Punic temples, and is cited in inscriptions from the 4th century BCE and onward.
+The literal meaning of מקם אלם is “the raiser (Phoenician q-w-m in the H conjugation) of the deity.”
+In light of the Greek translation of this position – ἐγερσε[ίτης] – which is preserved in inscriptions from Philadelphia/Amman and Ramleh, the meaning of “the awakener of the deity” might be even more appropriate.
+In several occurrences, the “awakened” god is called mtrḥˁštrny, namely “the husband of Astronoe,” an appellation that befits the Late Antiquity traditions about Astronoe, who revived her lover (see, e.g., Damascius, cited below).
+While two inscriptions, one Phoenician and the other Greek, refer further to the functionary as “the awakener (mqm/ἐγερσε[ίτης]) of Ml(qr)t/Herakles,” this role does not necessarily relate to Melqart in other occurrences.